MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/instant-flows.md

 ## About instant flows

-There are two approaches to creating instant flows, as described in this section.
+There are two approaches to creating instant flows, as described in this section: instant flows that use the "For a selected record" trigger and instant flows that use other manual triggers.

 ### Instant flows that use the "For a selected record" trigger

 You create these flows by using the "For a selected record (V3)" trigger of the [!INCLUDE[prod_short](../includes/prod_short.md)] connector.
 They're designed to run on records in a page, although they don't have to.
-For users, these flows are available from the **Automate** action on most list, card, document pages.
+For users, these flows are available from the **Automate** menu on most list, card, document pages.
 They allow users to run the flow in the context of a specific [!INCLUDE[prod_short](../includes/prod_short.md)] record&mdash;without leaving the page.
 This approach is the recommended approach for flows that relate to [!INCLUDE[prod_short](../includes/prod_short.md)] data.

 :::image type="content" source="../developer/media/power-automate-action-intro.png" alt-text="Shows the Automate action in the action bar with expanded actions.":::

-You can make the flow available from all pages that include the **Automate** action group.
-Or, you can make the flow available in the **Automate** action group only for a specific environment, company, or pages.
+You can choose to make the flow available in the **Automate** menu for all environments, companies, and pages all or only a specific environment, company, or pages.

 When run, the trigger will return information about the selected record.
 The connection between [!INCLUDE [prod_short](../includes/prod_short.md)] and Power Automate allows instant flows to: